 Although the successful completion of the step-wise RTP protocol presumes successful return to learn (RTL), there is limited empirical research on what supports or interventions students require to achieve RTL (McAvoy et al., 2020).
 Multiple models have been presented to guide the RTL process and share three commonalities.
 The first commonality is the need for multidisciplinary participation and open communication between school and medical personnel to facilitate RTL (Gioia, 2016; Gioia et al., 2016; Hossler et al., 2014; McAvoy et al., 2020).
 Schools are not uniform in terms of resources, staff, and access to medical personnel to coordinate the academic, physical, and psychosocial needs of students with concussion.
 The RTL models presented by both Dachtyl & Morales (2017) and Davies (2016) provide examples of how services can be adapted and implemented using the available resources and personnel of the school where individuals with the most knowledge on concussion management (e.g., athletic trainer, speech-language pathologist, school psychologist) are put in the position to oversee the RTL process and collaborate with each other.

 The second commonality among RTL models centers on the identification and implementation of academic interventions.
-It has been suggested the most appropriate type of intervention to provide students post-concussion is informal academic adjustments as they can be provided on a temporary basis and the majority of students will achieve a full recovery within 30 days (Halstead et al., 2013; McAvoy et al., 2018, 2020).
-Also of importance during this period of academic adjustment is a method for frequent monitoring of the student’s academic, physical, and psychosocial needs following a concussion.
-The third commonality across RTL models is the call to integrate gradual return to activity into the RTL process (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
-Critical to steps 2 and 3 is to provide ongoing symptom monitoring to assess student need and to implement multidisciplinary coordination to initially provide, and then gradually remove, appropriate academic adjustments as the student progresses towards recovery (Dachtyl & Morales, 2017; Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).
+It has been suggested the most appropriate type of post-concussion intervention is informal academic adjustments as they can be provided on a temporary basis and the majority of students will achieve a full recovery within 30 days (Halstead et al., 2013; McAvoy et al., 2018, 2020).
+The third commonality is the call to integrate gradual return to activity into the RTL process (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020) and to implement multidisciplinary coordination to initially provide, and then gradually remove, appropriate academic adjustments as the student progresses towards recovery (Dachtyl & Morales, 2017; Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).
+Critical to the provision of interventions is the need for ongoing symptom monitoring to assess the student’s post-concussion academic, physical, and psychosocial needs.

 Current RTL guidelines are designed to facilitate the monitoring of symptom recovery of concussed students ostensibly to be able to provide them with academic or other interventions if symptoms do not resolve, and to increase academic engagement as symptoms abate.
 Unfortunately, we have limited knowledge about students’ symptom recovery trajectories, which impedes the ability to identify and evaluate appropriate return to learn supports matched to student needs.
 This knowledge gap motivated the present study.
 We conducted a retrospective analysis of symptom severity data to explore potential symptom cluster severity trends and recovery trajectories in students recovering from concussion.
 A greater understanding of both the initial severity and the recovery trajectories of the six concussion symptom clusters can provide insight on what academic interventions students may need during their recovery and influence the development of RTL interventions that can be empirically evaluated.